 Due to the Church’s litigious nature, HBO has to hire a team of 160 lawyers before releasing its film “Going Clear: Scientology and the Prison of Belief”.

 The van that hit Stephen King back in June1999 and nearly ended the authors life, was bought by his lawyers to prevent anyone from profiting from it.

 Women make up 70% of all lawyers in Algeria, and 60% of all judges.

-The “Sexual Offences Register” does not exist.
-According to The Sexual Offences Act 2003, certain offenders are required to notify their local police service of their personal details (involves their address and credit card details).
+The “Sexual Offenses Register” does not exist.
+According to The Sexual Offenses Act 2003, certain offenders are required to notify their local police service of their personal details (involves their address and credit card details).
 This must be done 3 days after conviction and every year thereafter for the rest of the offenders life.
 If this is not done, they can be imprisoned for up to 5 years.

 Due to cuts in legal aid, one in four family cases in court have no lawyers.
 Therefore, parties are made to be cross-examined in court by their ex-partners regularly.

 It’s a common misconception that when parents separate, the law prefers the child to live with the mother rather than the father.
 This cannot be further from the truth.
 The law says that the court must do its utmost to do what is in the best interests of the child.